Germs31/earthquake-tracker/README.md

 # Earthquake-Tracker

-Here is a real time earthquake tracker API provided by [earthquake tracker site](https://earthquake.usgs.gov).
-Reason for built this tool was to practice fetch calls and practice more React.
+Here is a real time earthquake tracker API provided by [earthquake tracker site](https://earthquake.usgs.gov).My reason for building this tool was to practice fetch calls and practice more React.

 ## Technology Used
 - React